 Renault Kangoo Z.E. van range, battery & charging

-Renault has developed its battery technology over the years, so while the original Kangoo Z.E. that launched in 2011 had an official range of 110 miles, the current model can boast an official figure of 170 miles.
-That’s around 70 miles more than the Citroen Berlingo Electric and Peugeot Partner Electric, although the Nissan e-NV200 has recently been updated with a bigger battery, so now has a quoted range of up to 188 miles.
+Renault has developed its battery technology over the years, so while the original Kangoo Z.E. that launched in 2011 had an official range of 110 miles, the current model can boast an official figure of 143 miles – although even Renault admits 124 is a more realistic figure in real-world use.

 The Kangoo Z.E. has a 33kWh battery pack located under the load area.
-This is the same size as the original 22kWh battery, because Renault has improved the energy density of the cells, rather than simply fitting a physically larger battery, so it doesn’t reduce load volume.
+This is the same physical size as the original 22kWh battery, because Renault has improved the energy density of the cells, so it doesn’t reduce load volume.
 The battery is connected to the 60bhp electric motor that’s under the bonnet and drives the front wheels, while the sole charging socket for the battery is located in the Kangoo Z.E.’s nose, behind the Renault badge.

 Renault Kangoo Z.E. range

 Renault is honest about the practicalities of the Kangoo Z.E.’s range, and it even has a range calculator on its website where you can change driving parameters, including temperature, payload and average speed, to produce different driving distances.
 In our experience of the Kangoo Z.E., you can easily get 125 miles out of a full charge in normal summer driving, without having to resort to the ‘Eco’ button to save energy.